 Owner, Artistic Director

 She earned her Bachelor of Science Degree in Psychology with a concentration in childhood development from The University of Florida.
 Upon graduation, she spent time in Atlanta, GA as a professional dancer where she was represented by Bloc South Dance Agency.
 She then came back to Ocala to take the position as the Director of Dance for the Marion County Center for the Arts at West Port High School, a magnet school for the arts.
 During this time, she completed her Master of Arts Degree in School Counseling and became a School Counselor with West Port High School and Florida Virtual School.
-She holds a professional teaching certificate and a professional school counseling certificate with the Florida Department of Education.

 Her favorite dance quote is: "Dancing is the loftiest, the most moving, the most beautiful of the arts.
 For it is no mere translation or abstraction of life.
 It is life itself.” –Henry Havelock Ellis.